Signa Daum Shanks: Career

 Daum Shanks has been a faculty member at the School of Native Studies at the University of Alberta and also an instructor at Department of Native Studies, the University of Saskatchewan and at First Nations University of Canada.
-She is a faculty member at Osgoode Law School at York University in Toronto from 2014.
+She was a faculty member at Osgoode Law School at York University in Toronto from 2014-2021.

 She is a frequent commentator in the media on topics related to Indigenous peoples in North American, writing on diverse topics such as reconciliation pipelines and Indigenous rights, and the use of Indigenous images in sports.

 In February 2021 Daum Shanks was appointed to the Independent Advisory Board for Supreme Court of Canada Judicial Appointments.